Mi'kmaq: Demographics

 The pre-contact population is estimated at 3,000–30,000.
-In 1616, Father Biard believed the Miꞌkmaw population to be in excess of 3,000, but he remarked that, because of European diseases, there had been large population losses during the 16th century.
-Smallpox and other endemic European infectious diseases, to which the Miꞌkmaq had no immunity, wars and alcoholism led to a further decline of the native population.
+In 1616, Father Biard believed the Mi'kmaq population to be in excess of 3,000, but he remarked that, because of European diseases, there had been large population losses during the 16th century.
+Smallpox and other endemic European infectious diseases, to which the Mi'kmaq had no immunity, wars and alcoholism led to a further decline of the native population.
 It reached its lowest point in the middle of the 17th century.
 Then the numbers grew slightly again, before becoming apparently stable during the 19th century.
 During the 20th century, the population was on the rise again.
 The average growth from 1965 to 1970 was about 2.5%.

 Commemorations

-The Miꞌkmaw people have been commemorated in numerous ways, including HMCS Micmac (R10), and place names such as Lake Micmac, and the Mic Mac Mall.
+The Mi'kmaq people have been commemorated in numerous ways, including HMCS Mi'kmaq (R10), and place names such as Lake Mi'kmaq, and the Mic Mac Mall.